JuanDavidPF/Ozamanas/Assets/JMO Assets/Cartoon FX Remaster/Readme Cartoon FX Remaster 3.txt

 RELEASE NOTES
 -------------

+R 1.1.3
+- Improved CFXR_ParticleText usability when toggling the "is Dynamic" flag on an existing text effect
+- Disabled mesh GPU instancing in the shaders because it was causing too many issues (even when using Unity's default particle shader)

+R 1.1.2
+- Removed GPU instancing support on the "CFXR Procedural Ring" shader, because it visually breaks it
+- Fixed compilation error related to 'projPos' in the "CFXR Particle Glow" shader

+R 1.1.1
+- Added support for GPU instancing in the shaders
+- Fixed possible build error when adding a text effect in a prefab due to HideFlags

 R 1.1.0
 - Merged CFXR_ParticleText and CFXR_ParticleText_Runtime: now you just have to enable "isDynamic" to include the script at runtime and be able to update the text